Article

 - Fast responses and efficient closings: We move quickly, so you can too.
 Our process is built for speed and reliability—from approval to funding.

-Why Choose First Bank of the Lake for a Veterans SBA Loans:
+Why Choose First Bank of the Lake for a Veterans SBA Loans

 At First Bank of the Lake, we’re proud to serve those who’ve served.
 As an SBA 7(a) Preferred Lender, we’ve earned a reputation for delivering personalized, efficient financing solutions and we bring that same commitment to every veteran-owned business we support.
 We’re ranked in the top one percent of SBA 7(a) lenders nationwide and have funded over $500 million in SBA loans in the past year alone.